Direct applications to Deakin for Trimester 3 2023 close 29 October 2023

 As a student in the Faculty of Business and Law, you can expect to participate in a range of teaching activities each week.
 This could include classes, seminars, practicals and online interaction.
 You can refer to the individual unit details in the course structure for more information.
 You will also need to study and complete assessment tasks in your own time.

-- a Bachelor degree in any discipline and three years relevant work experience* OR
+- completion of a bachelor degree or higher in any discipline and at least three years' relevant work experience (or part-time equivalent)*

-- a Graduate Certificate in a related discipline and five years relevant work experience* OR
+- completion of a graduate certificate or higher in a related discipline and at least three years' relevant work experience (or part-time equivalent)*

 - current contact details of two referees who can be contacted concerning your work experience